Teeth Grinding Treatment / Bruxism Treatment

 Are you bothered by a sore jaw, headaches, or neck and shoulder pain when you wake up?
 If so, you may suffer from a condition known as bruxism, or teeth grinding.

-Pure Dental Arts in Queen Anne, Seattle, can help.
+Pure Dental Arts in Queen Anne (Seattle) & Everett, WA, can help.
 In most cases, Dr. Goel can provide effective relief from the annoying symptoms of bruxism by creating a custom-made night guard.
 A night guard is effective because it is designed to accommodate your unique dental bite, preventing your upper and lower teeth from coming into contact.
 Since teeth-grinding most often occurs during sleep, the night guard can prevent unconscious clenching, eliminating constant pressure placed on teeth.

 Why is teeth grinding bad?

 Bruxism, or teeth-grinding, can create excessive force that may damage and fracture teeth.
 It also affects the muscles that support healthy jaw function.
 Constant clenching and grinding of the teeth not only causes painful symptoms but may also contribute to disorders of your TMJ, the Temporal Mandibular Joint, in a condition known as TMD.
 Worst of all, it all happens in your sleep, when you don’t know you’re doing it and can’t simply stop clenching.

 Signs and symptoms of bruxism, and how to treat it